ramirezlab/TopologyAnalysis/README.md

 <img src=".\media\descarga (5).png" style="zoom:60%;" />

-The barplot graph for each index
+Now, we can also create a barplot graph for each index.
+The resulting image is found next.

     p0 <- ggplot(subset(Vertex, !is.na(Module2))) +
          geom_col(aes(x = Module2, y=Degree, fill=DegreeCat))+